trickerer01/Ruxx/README.md

     - `source 1venv/bin/activate` (Linux)
   - `python -m pip install -r requirements.txt`
   - `python -m pip install pyinstaller`
 - Run the build script.
-It will do everything for you and clean up afterwards, your app will be put in `release` folder:
+It will do everything for you and clean up afterwards, your app will be placed into `release` folder:
   - `python src/app_release.py`

+#### Debug build
+To make a **Debug** build simply set `__RUXX_DEBUG__` variable to `True` in `app_debug.py`.
+Debug mode enables debug menu, console window display switch, additional logging and a few undocumented features.
+Some default settings are different in Debug mode

 ### Support
 For bug reports, questions and feature requests use our [issue tracker](https://github.com/trickerer01/Ruxx/issues)